THE MEMBERS OF

 (a) European Directorate for the Quality of Medicines & Health (EDQM) Certificatefor Gelatin Division

-(b) HACCP Certificate for Ossein Division and Gelatin Division for food safety.
+(c) HACCP Certificate for Ossein Division for food safety.

 (f) FSSC Certification for Food Safety Management System for Gelatin Division

 (g) FSSAI Certification for manufacturing import / export of Gelatin & CollagenPeptide

 (h) WHO GMP Certification as per World Health Organisation/Codex for manufacture ofGelatin & Collagen Peptide